-This last condition certainly does not mean that African and Native Americans who lived in and visited Eureka Springs in this did not contribute in meaningful ways to medical narratives.
+This last condition certainly does not mean that African and Native Americans who lived in and visited Eureka Springs in this period did not contribute in meaningful ways to medical narratives.
 What it does point toward, as historian Jacqueline Froelich has argued and proven in poignant detail for the springs’ once thriving African American community, is that the town has a history of extreme racial discrimination and even racially motivated violence that it has yet to fully acknowledge.
 Unfortunately, this makes locating source material exceedingly difficult, and I have opted to restrict my study accordingly.
 It is my hope that future work will shed light on the discursive contributions of actors absent from the archive.

 Vernacular experience and belief even in the absence of racial obstacles can be difficult for the historian to access.
 In order to do so, I have consulted some rather unconventional sources including advertisements (in the form of pamphlets, booklets, and newspaper articles), testimonials, photographs, blurbs from newspapers, and other ephemera.
 Because they are difficult to substantiate, to pin down to one person or group at a particular time with a clearly distinguishable motivation, they leave room for more interpretation than some more traditional sources.
 When possible, I have tried to provide corroborating evidence from other places in order to bolster their transparency.
 Testimonials, probably the most dubious location from which I draw lay voices due to the strong motivation publicists had to provide positive reports of the springs’ capabilities, can often be corroborated by portions of local newspapers devoted to reporting on citizens’ activities, including their travelling plans.
 I have found it to be the case that when I can find them, the dates on the testimonials and the visitors’ local newspapers generally line up.
 This, combined with the fact that most endorsements include specific addresses to which the potential customer was encouraged to write, points toward at least some of them being authentic.

 Despite the distinctions I have made in the interest of organizing a vast and widely varying cluster of information into a cohesive narrative, I find, as does Foucault, that it is in the relationship between these categories, in the blurry overlapping of them, that the real story is told.
 I find that laypeople appropriated physicians’ frameworks for understanding their illnesses just as doctors, existing as they did within the same social milieu as their patients, tapped into much older and more ubiquitous narratives of disease in order to explain its existence and prescribe remedies for it.
 Medical practitioners and laypeople both employed scientific knowledge and jargon in forming or substantiating already held medical beliefs, and scientists’ work was often driven by medical inquiry and public wants and needs.
-The discourses of science, medicine, and layperson thus challenged, created, and ned one another, coevolving sometimes alongside, sometimes at odds with, and sometimes within each other.
+The discourses of science, medicine, and layperson thus challenged, created, and nuanced one another, coevolving sometimes alongside, sometimes at odds with, and sometimes within each other.
 It is in the transfer of language, methods, and behaviors from one discursive formation to another that the complex ways in which knowledge was created and experienced is revealed.

 Eureka Springs, a town sustained by the knowledge created around the healthfulness of its climate and springwater during a time of therapeutic uncertainty, offers a chance to understand not only how science came to occupy such a significant space in modern medicine, but such a study also provides insight into how mass, complex medical meanings are jointly created, from the top down and from the bottom up, by participants with no specialized knowledge just as they are constructed by the traditional purveyors of medical doctrine—scientists and physicians.